 If there is a designated smoking area, it will be located out of the children's sight, and at least 20 feet away from the main entrances, exits and operable windows of the building (California Government Code, Sections 7596-7598).
 All smoking trash, including butts and matches, will be extinguished and disposed of in appropriate containers.
+Employees leaving the County property to smoke or use electronic smoking devices, have to be mindful of their personal safety while off county property.
 Staff is encouraged to wear protective wear, such as a smoke or "smoking jacket" so that when they finish smoking, they can remove it so as to not carry the tobacco chemicals on their clothing into the classrooms or offices.